iiasa/message-ix-models/doc/buildings/index.rst

 MESSAGEix-Buildings refers to a set of models including a specific configuration of MESSAGEix-GLOBIOM.

-Code is maintained in the `iiasa/MESSAGE_Buildings <https://github.com/iiasa/MESSAGE_Buildings>`_ repository.
+Code is maintained in the `iiasa/message-ix-buildings <https://github.com/iiasa/message-ix-buildings>`_ repository.
+Since 2023, development and installation use this public repository.
+The older `iiasa/MESSAGE_Buildings <https://github.com/iiasa/MESSAGE_Buildings>`_ repository was the predecessor; the models and workflows below still refer to it where setups for previous projects apply.

 Function
 ========

-This section briefly describes how the contents of the MESSAGE_Buildings repo and :mod:`message_data` interact, as a guide to reading the code.
+This section briefly describes how the contents of the buildings model repositories and :mod:`message_data` interact, as a guide to reading the code.

 ACCESS and STURM
 ----------------

-The MESSAGE_Buildings contains two models (collectively the **“buildings models”**):
+The buildings models (historically in MESSAGE_Buildings; now in `message-ix-buildings <https://github.com/iiasa/message-ix-buildings>`_) are:

 - **ACCESS**: includes cooking end-use in the residential sector.
 - **STURM**: includes some residential and other end-uses, as well as the construction and demolition of buildings.